xioren/ImageGoblin/README.md

 # ImageGoblin

 #### changelog v0.2.1:
-+ after adding new features over the last few version, lots of new bugs sprang up. this release revolves around fixing them.
++ after adding new features over the last few versions, lots of new bugs sprang up. this release revolves around fixing them.

 ### This Program: